MYOR-Mitchell/WordSearch/README.md

 # WordSearch Puzzle Generator 🧩🔠 <br>

-A backend service that lets you generate custom puzzle from your list of of words and gridsize.
+Application for generating word search puzzles
-Built with ASP.NET Core.
+- *Built with ASP.NET Core, C#, HTML, CSS, JavaScript*

 ## ✨ Features

-- Generates a word search grid of any square size (e.g., 10x10, 15x15).
+- Generated from user word list and grid size
-- Words can be assign forward or backwards.
-- Randomly places words in all directions:
-  - Horizontal
-  - Vertical
+- User-defined puzzle header
+- Supports all directions and reverse words
+- Validation logic for word placement
+- Visual representation of completed puzzle
-  - Diagonal <br>
+- Formatted display for printing and saving <br>

 ---

 <br>

-## 🧠 How It Works
+## 🧠 How It Works  <br>

-You provide:
-   - A list of words
-   - A grid size (e.g., 10x10)
-For each word:
-   - Random direction is chosen
+   - Random direction and starting point is assigned to the word
-   - Starting point is assigned and adjusted to stay within boundaries
+   - Adjustments are made to keep words within boundaries
+   - Each word will be broken down into letters
-   - Coordinates are calculated
+   - Grid coordinates are calculated for each letter
-   - Word is placed if it fits and any overlapping areas are valid.
+   - Letters are placed on the grid and validated to ensure proper overlaps
-Remaining empty spaces are filled with random characters. <br>
+   - Remaining grid spaces are populated with random letters. <br>

 ---